inveniosoftware/docs-invenio-rdm/docs/develop/howtos/custom_fields.md

 }
 ```

-Since we added a new asset, we need to rebuild them:
+Since we added a new Javascript file, we need to [rebuild our assets](../../customize/look-and-feel/theme.md#automatic-re-build):

 ```bash
 $ invenio-cli assets build